dylanbeaudette/parse-osd/README.md

 # parse-osd
-Code related to parsing of OSD text/HTML files.
+Code related to parsing of the OSD HTML files.

 # Updates
+* 2017-03-10: fixes to color parsing REGEX, B,Y,N hues (mostly) parsed. still issues with "N 3/"
 * 2016-10-05: horizon narrative chunks are now saved and available via `soilDB::fetchOSD()`
 * 2016-10-04: more chunking, better REGEX, logging of missing (3% have 404 errors) vs. un-parsed OSDs (29 series)
 * 2016-02-10: HTML contents are converted to text and appended to a file for fulltext searching, works